tony-albanese/nonnas-kitchen/README.md

   );
 }
 ```
-I deciced to user the logic from the Moments walkthrough to deterine how the like icon behaves.
+I decided to user the logic from the Moments walkthrough to determine how the like icon behaves.
 However, the code in the walkthrough had a lot of nested components which made the code very hard to read, understand, and expand.
 I therefore extracted the icons into their own variables.
 For example, these two icons are for when the post is liked and unliked.
 They execute the onLike/onUnlike callbacks passed in from the parent.
 ```
   const iconPostIsLiked = (
     <span onClick={onUnlike}>